 - If you have to answer multiple choice questions by shading in circles on a computer scan sheet, make sure that you've marked the circles that correspond with your intended answers.

 - If you discover that you've made an error in a multiple choice question, change the answer very clearly, especially if the answer is written on a computer scan sheet.
 Erase any stray marks on the answer sheet.

-- If you're not completely certain about how to answer a multiple choice question, it's probably a good idea to go with the first answer that you chose instead of second guessing yourself.
+- If you're not completely certain about how to answer a multiple choice question, it might be a good idea to go with the first answer that you chose instead of second-guessing yourself.